Liquidity-Wars/.github/profile/README.md

 <img src="https://github.com/Liquidity-Wars/.github/blob/main/profile/imgs/RewardsRatioAndEarnings.png" alt="drawing" width="800" height="450"/>

-Main source of protocol income will be RES which is transferred every building upgrade, troops creation and attacks.
+Main source of protocol income will be rewards calculated basing on RES which is transferred to the contract every building upgrade, troops creation and attacks.
 At the end of the game, smart contract address will be treated similarly as other players and get the rewards from mentioned ratio.
-Only a small percentage of RES spent in the game will be transfered and the rest will be burnt reducing by this total supply of RES.
+Only small percentage of RES spent in the game will be transfered to the contract and the rest will be burnt reducing by this total supply of RES.

 <img src="https://github.com/Liquidity-Wars/.github/blob/main/profile/imgs/ProtocolEarning.png" alt="drawing" width="800" height="450"/>